Rod Lenses

 More general term: lenses

-A rod lens is a cylindrical lens which has the geometrical form of a cylinder and has a polished mantle, while the two flat end surfaces may be ground.
+A rod lens is a cylindrical lens which has the geometric form of a cylinder and has a polished mantle, while the two flat end surfaces may be ground.
 It is analogous to a ball lens for focusing in both directions.

 Rod lenses can be used, for example, for collimating a divergent beam in one dimension (see Figure 1) or for focusing light to a line.
 There are also imaging applications.
 Note, however, that a rod lens exhibits substantial spherical aberrations when light propagation is not restricted to a small fraction of its cross-section.